 To the north of Iriomote Island and surrounded by azure sea lies Hatoma Island.
 The island has a population of about 50, and can be reached in approximately 50 minutes by ferry from the Ishigaki Port Outlying Island Terminal.
 The island known as the birthplace of “Hatomabushi,” one of the well-known Yaeyama folk songs that lauds the splendor of the scenery when viewed from the hills of Hatoma Forest.
 On the top of the hill you can visit Hibanmui, a long-standing structure now restored, and beside it the Hatoma Lighthouse which overlooks the sea full of coral reef.
 While the island is famous in Japan for being the location of a popular TV series, Ruri no Shima (Azure Island), and it has yet to be developed for tourism, leaving the island with an unspoiled landscape.

-On top of the hills of Hatoma Forest, which is approximately 33.8 meters above sea level and located near the center of Hatoma Island, is the island’s best scenic spot at the highest point on the island.
-The beauty of the view is sung in a passage of folk song “Hatomabushi,” which represents the Yaeyama Islands, and is also a scenic spot that you would by all means want to visit during your trip to Hatoma Island.
+Located near the center of Hatoma Island are the hills of Hatoma Forest, which at approximately 34 meters above sea level are the highest point, and the island’s best scenic spot.
+The beauty of the view is sung in a passage of the folk song “Hatomabushi,” an iconic song of the Yaeyama Islands, and is also a scenic spot that is highly recommended to visit during your trip to Hatoma Island.

-By plane: None
+By air : None

 Area: 0.96 km²; Population: 60